The Importance Of Compensating Factors On Manual Underwriting

-- When a mortgage loan originator submits a mortgage loan application through the Automated Underwriting System, it will yield an approve/eligible, referred/eligible, or referred with caution.
+- When a mortgage loan originator submits a mortgage loan application through the Automated Underwriting System, it will yield the following:

 - A referred with caution means that the mortgage loan applicant does not qualify.

-- With manual underwrites and for those mortgage applicants who do get an approve/eligible with very marginal credit scores or high debt to income ratios, mortgage lenders look for importance of compensating factors.
+- With manual underwrites and for those mortgage applicants who do get an approve/eligible with very marginal credit scores or high debt to income ratios, lenders look for compensating factors

-- Cases where a mortgage loan applicant needs to realize the importance of compensating factors are when a mortgage borrower has low credit scores, limited credit history, open collections with balances, not enough credit tradelines, higher debt to income ratios.
+- Cases where borrowers needs to realize the importance of compensating factors are when a mortgage borrower has the following:

 Layers of Risks On Borrowers

-Depending on the amount of the layers of risk a mortgage loan borrower has, it must be offset by substantial strengths of the borrower.
+Depending on the amount of the layers of risk borrowers has, it must be offset by substantial strengths of the borrower.

-- The more the risk factor, the more strenght and positive factors will be needed.
+- The more the risk factor, the more strength and positive factors will be needed

 - Borrowers need to prove that they can make their mortgage payments

-- Importance Of Compensating Factors is to show strengths on a mortgage loan application offsetting any risk factors which help to demonstrate the borrower’s probability and willingness and ability to repay the mortgage loan.
+- Importance Of Compensating Factors is to show strengths offsetting any risk factors which help to demonstrate the borrower’s probability and willingness and ability to repay the mortgage

-- Providing compensating factors can be the difference between getting a mortgage loan approval and a clear to close and having a mortgage loan application getting a denial.
+- Providing compensating factors can be the difference between getting an approval and a clear to close or getting a denial.

 Residual income (average is $1,200 for a single person household and $2500 for a 2+ person household)

-- For example, if the maximum debt to income ratio is at 45% and the mortgage loan applicant has a debt to income ratio of 40% or lower, than that would constitute a compensating factor for lower Debt to Income Ratios.
+- For example, if the maximum debt to income ratio is at 45% and borrower has a debt to income ratio of 40% or lower, that would constitute a compensating factor

-- What’s viewed as strong factors with credit is having a combination of credit card payment history, auto loan payment history, installment loan payment history, personal loan payment history, mortgage payment history.
+- What’s viewed as strong factors with credit is having a combination of credit card payment history

-- Having different types of credit accounts as opposed to just credit cards or just installment loans are viewed favorably and also maximize your credit scores.
+- Having different types of credit accounts as opposed to just credit cards or just installment loans are viewed favorably and also maximize credit scores

-- Mortgage lenders view the ability for the mortgage loan applicant to save as a strong assets.
+- Lenders view the ability for borrowers to save as a strong assets.

 - Minimum payment shock, normally 30% or less shows strength for borrower.

-- For example, if the mortgage loan applicant has rental verification of $2,000 per month and his proposed new housing payment of principal, interest, taxes, and insurance is $2,500 per month, this is 25% payment shock and is considered a positive.
+- For example, if the mortgage loan applicant has rental verification of $2,000 per month and his proposed new housing payment of principal, interest, taxes, and insurance is $2,000 per month, this is 0% payment shock and is considered a positive

-- The larger down payment also poses less risk for the mortgage lender as well.
+- The larger down payment also poses less risk for lender as well

 Examples Of Compensating Factors